 Your grades are only one small measurement of your many abilities.
-And once you start on the path to your new career, they’ll be a distant memory.
-If you’re ready to take your future seriously, you’ve got to think beyond grades and start preparing for your career.
+Once you start on the path to your new career, they’ll be a distant memory.
+If you’re ready to take your future seriously, you have to think beyond grades and start preparing for your career.
 Here’s how:

 Put your best foot forward–always.
 Whether you’re in class, on the internet or at a part time job, you need to present the very best version of yourself that you can.
 You never know who might be noticing you and you always want to make a good impression.
 Pay particular attention to what you say and do on social media.
 You don’t want an impulsive picture, post, or tweet to cross the path of the person who’s hiring on your next job interview.